AAdeyinka22/Mitre-Attck-APT-Threat-Hunting/README.md

 Example:

-> If FIN7 is active in a UK rail environment, anomalous credential access and suspicious remote connections should be observable.
+> If FIN7 is active in a rail environment, anomalous credential access and suspicious remote connections should be observable.

 ---